makkus/freckles_website/pages/02.blog/example-seafile/item.md

 ## Requirements

 Currently, only Debian Stretch is supported as a host platform (the platform that actually runs Seafile).
 I haven't tested it on anything else yet.
 Ubuntu does work, but only when using the sqlite backend.
 For the MySQL one there is an issue with MySQL and Apparmor I haven't figured out yet.
-This should change in the future, as the plan is for every adapter like this one to support as many platforms as possible.
+This should change in the future, and the plan is for every adapter like this one to support as many platforms as possible.

 ## Quickstart